ux4g/ux4g-design-system-v1/README.md

   <li>Read and subscribe <a href="https://medium.com/@ux4g.gov.in"target="_blank">The UX4g Blog</a></li>
 </u>
  <h2>Versioning</h2>
-<p>For transparency into our release cycle and in striving to maintain backward compatibility, Bootstrap is maintained under the <a href="https://semver.org/" target="_blank">Semantic Versioning guidelines</a>.
+<p>For transparency into our release cycle and in striving to maintain backward compatibility, ux4g is maintained under the <a href="https://semver.org/" target="_blank">Semantic Versioning guidelines</a>.
 Sometimes we screw up, but we adhere to those rules whenever possible.</p>
 <h2>Creators</h2>
   U4GX
 <a href="https://twitter.com/ux_4g" target="_blank">@ux_4g on Twitter</a>